 (7) If the results of the checks required in paragraph (5) of this subsection indicate the malfunction of any system, the licensee shall lock the control console in the "off" position and not use the unit except as may be necessary to repair, replace, or check the malfunctioning system.

-(8) The licensee shall retain a record of each check required by paragraphs (4) and (5) of this subsection in accordance with subsection (www) of this section for inspection by the agency.
+(8) The licensee shall retain a record of each check required by paragraphs (4) and (5) of this subsection in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) date of the spot check;